There tends to be two types of candidates on any training course: Those who want be there and those who don't.

 Stealth learning, if you like.

-Imagine leaving a training venue at the end of the day, wholly satisfied you not only learned more but actually understood everything.
+Imagine leaving a training venue at the end of the day, wholly satisfied you not only learned more than you anticipated but actually understood everything.
 Effortlessly.

 You now know what to do, why things are done in a certain way, the consequences of what would happen if something else was applied and why.